klpiech/klpiech.github.io/portfolio/before-after.md

 - Study areas: the location on the screen to display images.
 - Utilities: the menus and buttons that activate utilities.

-I liked the asthetic of the original gray callouts, which were placed outside of the image with lines to connect to the associated object.
-Although I wondered if they might make users work a bit to identify what the callout is pointing to.
+Although I liked the asthetic of the original gray callouts, which were placed outside of the image with lines to connect to the associated object, I wondered if they might make the reader work a bit to identify what the callout is pointing to.
 After consulting with UX developers on other teams in the company, I moved the callout numbers to be directly on the image.
 I changed the callout color to red so that it would be easily seen on the image.